Knock out some courses this summer.

 Summer 3+3 Scholarship

-Eligible first-time, first-year freshman who take at least three credit hours during summer 2020 will be offered free tuition (program course fees excluded) for up to three additional credit hours.
-The 3+3 initiative is available to first-time, first-year freshman who began in summer 2019, fall 2019 or spring 2020.
-Students must have been enrolled during the spring 2020 semester and continue with summer 2020 enrollment.
+We are expanding the 3+3 program for all Freshmen and Sophomores in Good Academic Standing who take at least three eligible credit hours during summer 2020.
+We will provide a scholarship to cover the tuition (university service fees excluded) for up to three credit hours of the second enrolled course.
 The initiative is designed to help students reach the goal of graduation within four years.
-Eligible students will be notified via email within the next few days.
 (Please note: Students must be eligible for federal student aid.
-TN e-campus courses are excluded from the free offer.)
+TN eCampus courses are excluded from the free offer.)

 Summer 2020 - Federal Pell Grant Recipients